 It's our goal at Grove Dental Group and Orthodontics to make your experience here as pleasant as possible.
 We offer a variety of sedation options and use the latest technologies and techniques to remove teeth, which should cause little to no discomfort.

 How long will it take to recover from dental removal?

 Recovering from a tooth removal, such as a wisdom tooth removal, could take anywhere from a few weeks to a month.
 We will be sure to send you home with detailed aftercare instructions to optimize your healing.
 During the healing process, if you have any questions, feel free to reach out to our office!

 Experienced Care for Your Family

 Our general dentists are proud to enhance the smiles of Wyomissing and Reading, PA patients with personalized, experienced care, even when it means removing a tooth.
 In some cases, extracting infected, damaged, impacted, or otherwise irreparable teeth is the ideal solution for bringing harmony to your health and smile.
-If you or a loved one has tooth extraction needs, schedule a consultation at Grove Dental Group and Orthodontics today and learn more about our high commitment to patient care.
+If you or a loved one has tooth extraction needs, schedule an adult or pediatric dental consultation at Grove Dental Group and Orthodontics today and learn more about our high commitment to patient care.

 Don’t Lose a Penny from Your Dental Insurance

 Shh..
 We’ll Tell You A Secret That Most Dental Insurances Won’t You might be missing out on Dental Benefits you’ve been paying for all year.Read